microbiome/OMA/14b_beta_diversity.md

 <img src="14b_beta_diversity_files/figure-html/unnamed-chunk-8-1.png" width="672" />

-Note: A 3D interactive version of the earlier plot can be found at [link](https://microbiome.github.io/OMA/interactive_3d_plots.html).
+Note: A 3D interactive version of the earlier plot can be found from [here](https://microbiome.github.io/OMA/interactive-3d-plots.html).

 Similarly lets visualize and compare the alcohol sub-polulation.